 It will also give vapor businesses — especially vape shops — the confidence to expand and reinvest in growth.
 The small- to medium-sized vapor businesses that represent the heart of the vaping movement have been hit hard by the FDA’s actions.

-The Commissioner spoke a lot about reducing nicotine in cigarettes, which has been popular among some tobacco control for a long time.
+The Commissioner spoke a lot about reducing nicotine in cigarettes, which has been popular among some in tobacco control for a long time.
 Combining the possibility of very-low-nicotine cigarettes (VLNC’s) with the availability of high-nicotine vapes may be a clever way of getting hardline tobacco control zealots to buy into a strategy that leaves e-cigarettes and tobacco harm reduction in the regulatory mix.
 Or it may be too clever, and open a messy debate that leads nowhere.

 Here are some of the main concerns of vapers and how they were dealt with: